buildspace/buildspace-projects/JS_DAO/en/Section_2/Lesson_1_Deploy_NFT_Bundle.md

 ### 📝 Create a place to run thirdweb scripts

-Now we need to actually write some scripts that let us create/deploy our contract to Rinkeby using thirdweb.
+Now we need to actually write some scripts that let us create/deploy our contract to Goerli using thirdweb.
 The first thing we're going to do is create a `.env` file that looks like this in the root of our project.

 ```plaintext
 PRIVATE_KEY=YOUR_PRIVATE_KEY_HERE